 "Haley, are you ready?
-We're going to be so late if you don't hurry!" my best friend, Taylor, shouted from the dining room.
-I sighed and dropped my brush, letting my auburn curls spray across my shoulders and down my back.
-I quickly lined my sapphire eyes in black, causing the honey specks to twinkle.
-I straightened my ruby colored blouse and flattened my black skirt and left my room, grabbing my black purse on the way out.
+We're so going to be late if you don't hurry!" my best friend, Taylor Davies, shouted from the dining room.
+Over my time here, I've quickly adjusted to the name Haley.
+I've never used it anywhere else, and I figured that it worked best in this small Ohio town.
+Recognizing that I was wanted, I sighed and dropped my brush, letting my blonde curls spray across my shoulders and down my back.
+I quickly lined my emerald eyes in black, causing the golden specks to twinkle.
+I straightened my ruby blouse and flattened my black skirt and left my room, grabbing my black purse on the way out.
 Taylor handed me my heels when I joined her and I quickly slipped them on.
 "It's about time.
 I was about to leave without you.
 You know Brandon hates when I'm late to school because he can't give me my good morning hug," she chastised.
 Yeah, that's why, I thought to myself.
 I couldn't dare tell Taylor that her boyfriend of four months wanted her there early so he could leave the campus to see some college girl.
 It's like everyone knows..
 Everyone except Taylor.
 I smiled anyway.
 "I'm sorry.
 It's just that you know that I want to catch someone's eye," I joked.
-Taylor knew better than anyone that I don't date.
-I looked down at the floor as the memory played again in my mind.
+Taylor knew that I don't date.
+I looked down at the floor as the memory played again in my mind, for the millionth time.

 I looked up at Taylor, who had a sympathetic look on her face.
 I must have had tears in my eyes because she quickly wrapped her slender arms around my neck and held me, even though the tears would never fall.
+No matter how many times I remember I remember that night, the tears stopped falling long ago.
 After a moment, she let go.
 "You're so strong, Haley.
 Even through the hardest times, I've never seen you shed a tear.
 You know it's okay to cry sometimes," she told me.
 I smiled softly, thinking how hard it is not being able to tell my best friend every detail about me.
-A small in the back of my head vaguely reminded me that it was daytime, but not sunny, not yet, at least.
-Despite that fact, I slipped my sunglasses on quickly.
-I turned, and walked to the car.